steveliles/draft-js-conversion-test/README.md

   "
 ```

 When presenting this content for users to read, we need to render it as HTML.
-One way to do that would be to reload it into a draft.js editable field, however draft.js is a large library and entails a significant download and startup-time overhead.

-Instead, we want to convert the JSON directly to HTML ahead of time, so that we can send the pre-rendered HTML directly to the user's browser.

 Task 1 is to write a converter which can convert the above JSON to renderable HTML that matches the presentation in the screenshot above.

-Your rendered HTML should look something like this:
+Your rendered HTML might look something like this:

 ```
 <article>